JBris/ml_pipeline/README.md

 ### Templates

 The [templates](templates) directory is used to store scaffolding files when initialising new projects.
 You can use these files to create a consistent scructure for each pipeline.
 This also minimises the amount of coding that is required when developing a pipeline - more time can be dedicated to developing the pipeline itself, and less time is required for constructing the MLproject file or configuration.

+### Docker

+The following Docker containers are currently supported by the pipeline framework:

+* Prometheus - For metrics logging.
+Note that MLFlow supports integration with Prometheus.
+* Grafana - For metrics visualisations.
+* Portainer - For Docker container management.

+Execute [docker_init.sh](docker_init.sh) to pull and launch the Docker containers.
+See [docker-compose.yml](docker-compose.yml) for the Docker service definitions.